fernando-aristizabal/fernando-aristizabal/README.md

 ## Fernando
-I'm a data scientist interesting in working in the geospatial domain with machine learning, remote sensing, statistics, flood inundation mapping, and more.
+I'm a data scientist with experience in:
+- geospatial data and software
+- machine learning
+- flood inundation mapping
+- statistical analysis and evaluations
+- computational sciences

 <div id="badges">
   <a href="http://www.linkedin.com/in/fernando-aristizabal">